schloegl/mexopencv/README.markdown

 mexopencv
 =========

-Collection and a development kit of MATLAB MEX functions for OpenCV library
+Collection and a development kit of Octave/MATLAB MEX functions for OpenCV library

-The package provides MATLAB MEX functions that interface a hundred of OpenCV APIs.
-Also the package contains C++ class that converts between MATLAB's native data type and OpenCV data types.
-The package is suitable for fast prototyping of OpenCV application in MATLAB, use of OpenCV as an external toolbox in MATLAB, and development of a custom MEX function.
+The package provides Octave/MATLAB MEX functions that interface a hundred of OpenCV APIs.
+Also the package contains C++ class that converts between Octave/MATLAB's native data type and OpenCV data types.
+The package is suitable for fast prototyping of OpenCV application in Octave and MATLAB, use of OpenCV as an external toolbox in Octave and MATLAB, and development of a custom MEX function.

 Contents
 ========